- This post contains affiliate links. Read more here.

 A coat blow happens when dogs are switching from their winter coats to their summer coats—shedding the old hair so that the new coat can grow.
 The coat blow mostly affects double-coated breeds like Siberian Huskies, Samoyeds, Akitas, Malamutes, and German Shepherds.

 Dogs can look a little raggedy during this time (with clumps and missing patches).
-You can help them out by giving them a good bath, booking a grooming appointment with one of Rover’s professional in-house groomers, and/or by brushing their coats daily.
+You can help them out by giving them a good bath and by brushing their coats daily.

 Brushing them out helps hurry along the whole shedding process, which is nice for both of you.